 - A. There is no casebook for this course.
 All course materials will be distributed through the course TWEN site.
 I recommend that you download these documents in PDF instead of opening and reading them in HTML.
 Alternatively, by using citations of the sources on TWEN, you can obtain almost all course materials directly through Westlaw and Lexis, should you want to use their dedicated printers.
-However, using such resources probably will not work for medical journals, reports, and PACER documents. - B. While we will cover a fair number of court cases, a substantial portion of the material will be comprised of statutes, regulations, government reports, and academic law and policy articles.
-Due to the rapid and current changes in this area, other materials may be added or substituted.
+However, using such resources probably will not work for the minority of course materials that are comprised of medical journals, reports, and PACER documents. - B. While we will cover a fair number of court cases, a substantial portion of the material will be comprised of statutes, regulations, government reports, and academic law and policy articles. - C. Due to the rapid and current changes in this area, other materials may be added or substituted.